As an Amazon Associate I earn from qualifying purchases.

 Age Restrictions on Knife Possession

-There isn’t a specific state-wide age restriction for carrying knives in Illinois, but local laws may apply, especially in cities like Chicago.
+There isn’t a specific state-wide age restriction for carrying knives in Illinois, but local laws may apply, especially in cities like Chicago, where those under 18 are prohibited from carrying knives.

 Can a Felon Carry a Knife in Illinois?